 Think about it.
-Would you rather talk to a complete stranger, or someone that your friend knows?
-Sticking close to the people you know is a general trait of humanity, and it’s hard for people to combat that, especially if you’re applying in small town, where everyone knows one another.
+Would you rather talk to a complete stranger or someone that your friend knows?
+Sticking close to the people you know is a general trait of humanity, and it’s hard for people to combat that, especially if you’re applying in a small town, where everyone knows one another.

 However, it’s still possible.
 Here are some ways to boost your chances of getting a job, even if you don’t have any connections.

 Job listing sites can be a godsend, especially for online jobs, and you’re competing in a fairer market.

 “When you’re searching for a new job, working with a skilled Recruiter can make all the difference.
 A Recruiter can help open doors to your dream company, provide input on your marketing materials, and coach you on what works and doesn’t work during interviews for a specific client — all things that can be extremely valuable during your job search. – TopResume

 Many people who apply for these jobs will be just like you.
 Ideally, they won’t have any connections to the company, and the employer will instead look at your talents and not who you know.